-Southern South America, and specifically the southern Andes and Patagonia, have been much less studied (in particular in relation to its avifauna).
+The southern cone of South America has been much less studied (in particular in relation to its avifauna)

 - Studies of evolutionary biology in the Neotropics have focused mainly in areas of low latitude (Amazonia, northwest of South America, and the Atlantic Forest). - Results evidence the presence of relatively old species compared to the Nearctic, with complex phylogeographic structure and less influence of glacial cycles.